 Heritage Working Group

-To prepare for the opening of the CPS site, two voluntary working groups of experts, the Heritage Working Group and the Art Working Group have been set up.
+To prepare for the opening of the Central Police Station compound, two voluntary working groups of experts, the Heritage Working Group and the Art Working Group, have been set up.

-The Heritage Working Group assists The Jockey Club CPS Limited in the development of policy, provide comments and suggestions on proposed programmes, and provides expert advice on the content of the heritage programmes.
+The Heritage Working Group assists The Jockey Club CPS Limited in provides comments and suggestions on proposed programmes, and offers expert advice on the content of the heritage programmes.

 Dr LEE is the Head of the Division of Architectural Conservation Programmes (ACP) in the Faculty of Architecture, The University of Hong Kong.
 Besides being a well-published academic, he is also an experienced practitioner in built-heritage conservation, having been appointed by government agencies in Hong Kong, Mainland China and overseas as an advisor or a consultant in conservation projects.
 He is the Founding Vice-President of The Hong Kong Institute of Architectural Conservationists, an Associate Member of The Hong Kong Institute of Architects, and an Honorary Affiliate Member of the American Institute of Architects (Hong Kong Chapter).

 Surveyor by profession, Mrs BROOKE has been advocating developments in heritage conservation and sustainable built environment, serving a number of bodies, including the Heritage Hong Kong Foundation Limited, the Harbourfront Commission and its Task Forces on Hong Kong Island and Kai Tak.
 Mrs BROOKE is Chief Executive Officer of Professional Property Services Limited.